dmvaldman/elba/README.md

 ## How it works:

 `\u202E` is the unicode right-to-left override character.
-It will make any text after it appear right-to-left until the presense of a `\u202D` (left-to-right override character) or a new line character.
+It will make any text after it appear right-to-left until the presence of a `\u202D` (left-to-right override character) or a newline character.

+For example: `"\u202E" + "hello"` is interpreted as `"olleh"`.

 To make your source code backwards, we turn it into a single string (with no line breaks) and add a `\u202E` character near the beginning.
 The gotchya is that this string must also be interpretable as a valid JavaScript file.
-If both these are true, then this valid JavaScript will be displayed backwards by any text-editor that supported bi-directional text.
-The JavaScript will still work exactly as intended, it will only _appear_ backwards.
+If both these are true, then it will be displayed backwards by any text-editor that supports bi-directional text and will still work exactly as intended.
+The code only _appears_ backwards in the editor.

 Let's call the user specified source code `S`.
-It's important that `S` is a wrapped function, but this is common for any UMD module.
-We first remove all line-breaks from `S`.
-We then prepend the source code with `var a = \u202E; a = ` (though actually we use `a = _rav` to make the leaked variable more obscure and less likely to create conflicts).
+We first remove all comments and line-breaks from `S`.
+We then prepend the source code with
+`_elba = \u202E;`.

-Since `S` is a function, `var a = \u202E; a = S` is both a one-line string, AND valid JavaScript (when interpreted).
+Then, `_elba = \u202E; S` is both a one-line string, AND valid JavaScript (when interpreted).

-.D.E.Q
+∎ .D.E.Q